Living in Roland Park, Baltimore, MD

 Located in north-central Baltimore, Roland Park's distinguished history is seen in the variety of architectural styles represented throughout the neighborhood, including Queen Anne, English Tudor and Georgian.
 Narrow, winding roads conform to the topography and are lined with large trees that contribute to a park-like feeling.

-Single-family residential homes for sale in Roland Park attract families to the community, who are also drawn by the notable schools in the district, such as Roland Park Elementary/Middle School and Roland Park Country School.
-In addition, Johns Hopkins University, considered one of the world's foremost educational institutions, is only 2.4 miles away.
+Single-family residential homes for sale in Roland Park attract families to the community, as well as the notable schools in the district, such as Roland Park Elementary/Middle School and Roland Park Country School.
+Considered one of the world's foremost educational institutions, Johns Hopkins University is only 2.4 miles away.

 Access to the Roland Park Pool is just one of the benefits residents of the neighborhood enjoy, and book lovers appreciate the neighborhood's proximity to the Roland Park Library, which boasts an outdoor plaza and terrace.